ledyba/Minobi/README.md

  - Latest Chrome.

 ## Dependencies
- Minobi does not depend on any external library or frameworks.
+ Minobi does not depend on any external libraries or frameworks.

 # How to use